 2018 – 2019 season contains more new projects.
 She tours Europe and North Africa in the winter, a combination of recitals and orchestral performances, and gives the world and European premieres of a new work by Christian Mason, followed by Claudio Records recording sessions for a 2020 release album, which includes Christian Mason and various works for violin and piano.

-She is the founder and artistic director of Wednesday Afternoons Music, a non-profit organization which hosts a series of compositional and performance based workshops and concerts in the UK and abroad, and Tudeley Festival of Chamber Music and Voice, annual chamber music festival held on the first weekend of July in Tudeley, Kent, UK.
+Rika Zayasu is also the founder and artistic director of Wednesday Afternoons Music (www.wednesdayafternoonsmusic.co.uk), a non-profit music organisation, and Tudeley Festival of Chamber Music and Voice (www.tudeleychambermusicfestival.co.uk), an international summer music festival held annually in Kent, UK.

 Having spent her formative years in France, Rika Zayasu studied under Michel Béroff and Denis Pascal in Paris before moving to London to work with Maria Curcio, the legendary pupil of Artur Schnabel.
-She also obtained Postgraduate Diploma and Master’s Degree from the Guildhall School of Music and Drama under the supervision of Prof. Joan Havill.
+She is a holder of MMus (Piano, GSMD) and MPhil (Supervised by Prof. Roger Marsh, University of York).
+She has performed extensively in Europe, in the United States, and Japan, at the concert venues including London’s Wigmore Hall, Barbican Centre, Paris’s Salle Gaveau and Salle Cortot, and Tokyo’s Oji Hall and Tokyo Opera City Concert Hall.

 She currently lives in Kent, UK.

 "Zayasu's masterful performance of Beethoven's Piano Concerto No. 4 in G major..., was an emotinal and dramatic work that left concertgoers stunned by the explosion of sound.
 Zayasu's grace and power was recognized and rewarded as the audience gave a standing ovation that brought her out no less than three times.
 Brava!"

 - The Chieftain, USA